4xx404/pyRobots/README.md

 # pyRobots
 pyRobots will search a website for robots.txt, if found, it will download the robots.txt file.
-It will then iterate through each entry & attempt to download file/directories
+It will then iterate through each entry & attempt to download all disallowed files/directories listed in robots.txt.

 # Usage
 git clone https://github.com/Bl1xY/pyRobots